 We suggest that some parts of Crick's reasoning show some of the characteristic marks of a thought experiment: In particular, Crick examined several hypothetical or counterfactual scenarios, including a scenario where each protein is made by a specific enzyme as well as a scenario with a duplet code.
 He then showed that these scenarios were not possible, thus lending support to other scenarios such as the triplet code.
-Thus, as in the other cases discussed so far, thought experimenting was used in order to explore logical spaces of possibility and to identify some regions in these spaces as not only logically but biologically possible.
+Thus, as in the other cases discussed so far, thought-experimenting was used in order to explore logical spaces of possibility and to identify some regions in these spaces as not only logically but biologically possible.
 Having thus noticed an important similarity to classic thought experiments, we should also point out that some aspects of this example fit the category less well.
 In particular, can we say that Crick used his imagination when reasoning about the genetic code?
 The difficulty with this is that his considerations appear to be quite abstract and based more on a principle of causality and simple math than on imagining a fictive scenario (such as in the case of Maxwell's demon).
-But all imagination might require principles and some of the classical thought experiments from physics are also quite abstract and need not imagine a particular scenario (e.g., Galileo's).
+But the same may be true of some of the classical thought experiments, e.g., Galileo's (see Palmieri, this volume).
 Thus, it is difficult to say if this is a case of imagining or not.

 Another issue is the exact epistemic role of Crick's considerations.
-Did it consist in the non-empirical evaluation of theoretical hypotheses?
+Did it consist in the nonempirical evaluation of theoretical hypotheses?
 In a sense, one could say that Crick was examining the truth of certain hypotheses about the mechanism of protein synthesis.
 On the other hand, it is also clear that he did not consider these considerations as definitive proof of any theoretical hypothesis.
 The mechanism of protein synthesis was clearly to be established experimentally, which it eventually was.
-So perhaps one could say that what we have here is a different epistemic use of thought experiment, perhaps a use that is properly located in the context of discovery rather the context of justification (cf. Weber 2005, Ch.
+So perhaps one could say that what we have here is a different epistemic use of thought experiment, perhaps a use that is properly located in the context of discovery rather the context of justification (cf. Weber 2005, ch.
 3).
 In other words, the thought experiment was used here in order to generate rather than evaluate theoretical hypotheses.